-- (1) Comparable store sales represent IT'SUGAR's sales at its retail locations excluding both the impact of e-commerce sales and changes in its store portfolio. - (2) Because IT'SUGAR's results for the first and second quarter of 2021 and fiscal 2020 were impacted by the COVID-19 pandemic, the Company has included a comparison of its results for the quarters ended March 31, 2022 and June 30, 2022 to the comparable periods in 2019 in order to include a meaningful comparison to periods that were not impacted by the COVID-19 pandemic.
+(1) Comparable store sales represent IT'SUGAR's sales at its retail locations excluding both the impact of e-commerce sales and changes in its store portfolio.

+(2) Because IT'SUGAR's results for the first and second quarter of 2021 and fiscal 2020 were impacted by the COVID-19 pandemic, the Company has included a comparison of its results for the quarters ended March 31, 2022 and June 30, 2022 to the comparable periods in 2019 in order to include a meaningful comparison to periods that were not impacted by the COVID-19 pandemic.

 As a result of inflationary trends and disruptions in global supply chains, IT'SUGAR has experienced an increase in the cost of inventory and freight.
 Although it has observed some compression in its expected selling margins, IT'SUGAR has to date generally been able to mitigate the impact of increased costs through increases in the prices of its products.
 However, to the extent that costs continue to increase, there is no assurance that IT'SUGAR will be able to continue to increase the prices of its products without significantly impacting consumer demand and its sales volume, particularly in light of current economic conditions and an expected decline in consumer discretionary spending that would result from a recessionary economic environment.
 In addition to an increase in its product costs, IT'SUGAR has also experienced delays in its supply chains, which have also impacted the inventory levels at its retail locations.
-Following difficulties in maintaining appropriate inventory levels during fiscal 2021, IT'SUGAR has increased the inventory levels at its retail locations in 2022 in an effort to ensure that it can meet consumer demand.
+Following difficulties in maintaining appropriate inventory levels during fiscal 2021, IT'SUGAR has increased the closely manage its inventory levels in anticipation of a possible slowdown in consumer demand.
 However, in light of current economic conditions, IT'SUGAR intends to closely manage its inventory levels in anticipation of a possible slowdown in consumer demand.